 We value our stockholders' perspectives on our business and interact with stockholders through numerous engagement activities.
-These engagement activities, and the perspectives we learn, are informative and helpful to us in our ongoing effort to increase stockholder value.
+These engagement activities, and the perspectives we learn, are informative and helpful to us in our ongoing efforts managing the business.
+The portfolio bifurcation plan and enhanced portfolio, asset-by-asset and risk ranking disclosures in our publicly filed periodic reports are two examples of efforts influenced by stockholder communications and provide a better perspective on the strategic direction and performance of the business.